radius-project/blog/scripts/blog-prompt.md

 {STYLE_GUIDE}

 STRUCTURE REQUIREMENTS:
 - Start immediately with introductory content, NO heading.
-Include a link to the latest Radius release notes.
+Include a link to the latest Radius release notes and context about how someone new can get started with Radius.
-- Use ## headings for main features (not # headings)
+- Use ## headings for main features (not # headings) and summarize each feature in a concise paragraph
 - Feature summary should have breaking changes in a note or as a highlight, not a separate section
 - Use clean markdown formatting without horizontal rules
 - End with the exact "Learn more and Get Involved" section below